openemail/openemail-docs-v1/docs/firststeps-snat.md

 ## **SNAT**

-SNAT is used to change the source address of the packets sent by **Openemail**.
+SNAT is used to change the source address of the packets sent by **openemail**.
 It can be used to change the outgoing IP on systems with multiple IP addresses.

 Open `openemail.conf`, set either or both of the following parameters: